shuza/RecyclerView-Listener/README.md

 ```

 ##### Create Adapter
-You have to extand RootAdapter<YourViewHolder> in you adapter class.
+You have to extend RootAdapter<YourViewHolder> in you adapter class.
 Conustractor must call the super() method with three parameter.
 - Listening class
 - Layout for each row
 - YourViewHolder.class